(888) 448-0302 Talk to a recovery specialist 24/7

 • 1.5 ounces of distilled spirits, which is about 40 percent alcohol

-Having an excessive amount of drinks may be one sign that you could be dealing with issues related to alcohol disorder.
-However, a more telling sign of alcohol use disorder is how the substance affects and changes you and your life.
+Having an excessive amount of drinks may be one sign that you could be dealing with alcohol-related issues.
+However, a more telling sign of AUD is how the substance affects and changes you and your life.

 Signs of Alcoholism